raguramsiva/Software-Design-Patterns-and-OOP-Project/phase0/progress_report.md

 Designed the initial entity and use case classes.
 Plans on adding code to add product categories to the store inventory (i.e. produce, frozen goods, etc.)

+# Open Question

+How would one convert a command line interface to some other graphical user interface using java or android code?